 How many boys will be enrolled in this study and where is it being run?

-Approximately 45 participants are planned to be enrolled in this study, with clinical trial sites planned in the United States, Canada and Europe.
+Approximately 60 participants are planned to be enrolled in this study (~30 participants who previously received SRP-5051 and ~30 participants who are treatment-naïve to the study drug), with clinical trial sites planned in the United States, Canada and Europe.
 Additional information on the location of clinical trial sites may be found on ClinicalTrials.gov.